helgoboss/helgobox/doc/user-guide.md

   | **Min**        | ReaLearn will behave as if "Source Min" was received (or 0% if min = max).                                                                                                                                                                   | ReaLearn will behave as if "Target Min" was detected (or 0% if min = max).                                                                                                                                                                   |
   | **Ignore**     | Target value won't be touched.                                                                                                                                                                                                               | No feedback will be sent.                                                                                                                                                                                                                    |

-All other UI elements in this section depend on the chosen mode type.

-##### Absolute (for range elements and buttons)
+##### For knobs/faders and buttons (control only)

+These are elements which are relevant only for sources that emit absolute values - knobs, faders, buttons etc.
+They don't apply to rotary encoders for example.
+They don't affect *feedback*.

+- **Mode:** Let's you choose an *absolute mode*, that is, the way incoming absolute source values are handled.
-Absolute mode takes and optionally transforms absolute source control values. _Absolute_ means that the current target value is irrelevant and the target will just be set to whatever control value is coming in (potentially transformed).
-If incoming source control values are relative, they will be ignored.
+  - **Normal:** Takes and optionally transforms absolute source control values *the normal way*. _Normal_ means that the current target value is irrelevant and the target will just be set to whatever absolute control value is coming in (potentially transformed).

-- **Length Min/Max:** This decides how long a button needs to be pressed to have an effect.
-  Obviously, this setting makes sense for button-like control elements only (keys, pads, buttons, ...), not for knobs or faders.
-  - By default, both min and max will be at 0 ms, which means that the duration doesn't matter and both press (> 0%) and release (0%) will be instantly forwarded.
-If you change _Length Min_ to e.g. 1000 ms and _Length Max_ to 5000 ms, it will behave as follows:
-    - If you press the control element and instantly release it, nothing will happen.
-    - If you press the control element, wait for a maximum of 5 seconds and then release it, the control value of the press (> 0%) will be forwarded.
-    - It will never forward the control value of a release (0%), so this is probably only useful for targets with trigger character.
-  - The main use case of this setting is to assign multiple functions to one control element, depending on how long it has been pressed.
-For this, use settings like the following:
-    - Short press: 0 ms - 250 ms
-    - Long press: 250 ms - 5000 ms
+  - **Incremental buttons:** With this you can "go relative" without having encoders, provided your control elements are buttons.
+Let's assume you use the _MIDI Note velocity_ and select *Incremental buttons* mode.
+    Then it works like this: Each time you press the key, the target value will increase, according to the mode's settings.
+You can even make the amount of change velocity-sensitive!
+If you want the target value to decrease, just check the _Reverse_ checkbox.
+  - **Toggle:** Toggle mode is a very simple mode that takes and optionally transforms absolute source control values.
+It's used to toggle a target between _on_ and _off_ states.
+Only makes sense for button-like control elements.
+    - **Important:** Sometimes the controller itself provides a toggle mode for buttons.
+Don't use this!
+    Always set up your controller buttons to work in momentary mode!
+It's impossible for the controller to know which state (on/off) a target currently has.
+Therefore, if you use the controller's built-in toggle function, it's quite likely that it gets out of sync with the actual target state at some point.
+    ReaLearn's own toggle mode has a clear advantage here.
 - **Jump Min/Max:** If you are not using motorized faders, absolute mode is inherently prone to parameter jumps.
 A parameter jump occurs if you touch a control element (e.g. fader) whose position in no way reflects the current target value.
 This can result in audible jumps because the